h2oai/mli-resources/README.md

   `$ mkdir anaconda_py36_h2o_xgboost_graphviz`
   3. Fetch the Dockerfile from the mli-resources repo.</br>
   `$ curl https://raw.githubusercontent.com/h2oai/mli-resources/master/anaconda_py36_h2o_xgboost_graphviz/Dockerfile > anaconda_py36_h2o_xgboost_graphviz/Dockerfile`
-  4. Build a docker image from the Dockefile.</br>
+  4. Build a docker image from the Dockefile.
+For this and other docker commands below, you may need to use `sudo`. </br>
   `$ docker build --no-cache anaconda_py36_h2o_xgboost_graphviz`
   5. Display docker image IDs.
 You are probably interested in the most recently created image. </br>
   `$ docker images`